 the Homestead lights are on at night time

-Phosphorescence Poetry Reading Series 2023
+Phosphorescence Contemporary Poetry Series 2025

-To Emily Dickinson, phosphorescence, was a divine spark and the illuminating light behind learning — it was volatile, but transformative in nature.
+To Emily Dickinson, phosphorescence was a divine spark and the illuminating light behind learning — it was volatile, but transformative in nature.
 Produced by the Emily Dickinson Museum, the Phosphorescence Poetry Reading Series celebrates contemporary creativity that echoes Dickinson’s own revolutionary poetic voice.
 The Series features established and emerging poets whose work and backgrounds represent the diversity of the flourishing contemporary poetry scene.

-The 2023 Series is a virtual program.
-Join us on a Thursday Zoom for the last Thursdays of each month to hear from poets around the world as they read their work and discuss what poetry and Dickinson mean to them.
+The 2025 Series is a FREE virtual program.
+Join us on Zoom on a Thursday each month to hear from poets around the world as they read their work and discuss what poetry and Dickinson mean to them.

 Support Phosphorescence and Honor Someone Special: